 The heated humidifier makes this device a good option for people who frequently feel stuffy or congested after CPAP therapy.
 Thanks to this addition, uncomfortable rainout shouldn’t be an issue.
 We also recommend the AirSense 11 to sleepers who need different pressure settings when inhaling and exhaling, as well as those who feel more comfortable with an auto-ramp to slowly increase pressure levels as therapy begins.
 The user-friendly video instructions are also helpful for people who are new to CPAP.

 U.S. customers who order their ResMed AirSense 11 AutoSet from The Sleep Doctor qualify for free ground shipping.
-Each purchase includes a 30-night trial period, and those who keep their device also receive a 2-year manufacturer’s warranty.
+Returns of unopened devices are accepted within 60 days of the delivery date, and those who keep their device also receive a 2-year manufacturer’s warranty.

 The ResMed AirMini is an FAA approved machine with a small design that’s perfect if you travel frequently.
 It also boasts other helpful features like an auto-ramp mode and a humidification system.